-State Route 29 at Butts Canyon Road (Intersection #7) - Installation of a three-way traffic signal with crosswalks.
+State Route 29 at Butts Canyon Road (Intersection #7) - Installation of an intersection control improvement-roundabout or three-way traffic signal with crosswalks, depending on the results of an Intersection Control Analysis (ICE).

 Implementation of the above identified improvements, as required by Mitigation Measure 3.13-1, would reduce the impacts at Intersection #7 to a less-than-significant level in the baseline plus project scenario.
 Therefore, with mitigation, the Proposed Project would not conflict with applicable plans, programs, plans, ordinances, or policies addressing the circulation system.